Cloud center of excellence (CCoE) functions

 Support the vision: A successful CCoE effort requires a great deal of negotiation with existing IT team members.
 When done well, all of IT contributes to the solution and feels comfortable with the change.
 When this is not the case, some members of the existing IT team may want to hold on to control mechanisms for various reasons.
 Support of IT stakeholders will be vital to the success of the CCoE when those situations occur.
 Encouragement and reinforcement of the overall goals of the CCoE is important to resolve blockers to proper negotiation.
 On rare occasions, IT stakeholders may even need to step in and break up a deadlock or tied vote to keep the CCoE progressing.

 Maintain focus: A CCoE can be a significant commitment for any resource-constrained IT team.
 Removing strong architects from short-term projects to focus on long-term gains can create difficulty for team members who aren't part of the CCoE.
 It is important that IT leadership and IT stakeholders stay focused on the goal of the CCoE.
 The support of IT leaders and IT stakeholders is required to deprioritize the disruptions of day-to-day operations in favor of CCoE duties.

 Create a buffer: The CCoE team will experiment with new approaches.
 Some of those approaches won't align well with existing operations or technical constraints.
 There is a real risk of the CCoE experiencing pressure or recourse from other teams when experiments fail.
-Encouragement and buffering the team from the consequences of "Fast Fail" learning opportunities is important.
-It's equally important to hold the team accountable to a growth mindset, ensuring that they are learning from those experiments and finding better solutions.
+Encouragement and buffering the team from the consequences of "fast fail" learning opportunities is important.
+It's equally important to hold the team accountable to a growth mindset, ensuring that they're learning from those experiments and finding better solutions.